A Basic Pandas Dataframe Tutorial for Beginners

 What is Pandas Dataframe?

-Pandas is a library for enabling data analysis in Python.
+Pandas is a library that enables data analysis in Python.
 It’s very easy to use and quite similar to the programming language R’s data frames.
 It’s open-source and free.

 When working datasets from real experiments we need a method to group data of differing types.
 For instance, in psychology research, we often use different data types.
-If you have experience in doing data analysis with SPSS you are probably familiar with some of them (e.g., categorical, ordinal, continuous).
+If you have experience in data analysis with SPSS, you are probably familiar with some of them (e.g., categorical, ordinal, continuous).

 Then the data might look like this: